roychon/roychon/README.md

 ## Hi 👋

 I'm Roy, a second year CS student @ [University of Waterloo](https://uwaterloo.ca/about/) and aspiring software engineer.
-I am currently learning more about machine learning, improving web performance, and building to scale.
+I am currently learning more about machine learning and algorithms.

 ## 🔨 Right now I'm building:
 - A micro sports-betting focused application, using machine learning to pick out best parlays and legs